 We welcome faculty and staff across all disciplines, who conduct research or engage in creative endeavors, to apply to be a mentor within the Teacher-Scholar (TS) Program.
-A TS mentor receives $250 in their RIA account to cover travel, supplies and publication costs etc.
+A TS mentor can collaborate with two students per semester and up to four in an academic year.
+A mentor receives $250 per student in their RIA account to cover travel, supplies and publication costs etc.

 - To support research and creative endeavors.

 - To provide the opportunity for an undergraduate student to gain experience and to build a professional network as a collaborator.

 - To reach students who may not have an opportunity to engage in this kind of experience previously.